My Child Was Injured at School. What Do I Do?

 2. Report your child’s accident and injuries: You can file an accident or injury report with your child’s school.
 It is highly recommended that you do this and ask for a copy as proof that you reported it.
 This lets the school know that an accident or injury occurred and that you are aware of it.

 3. Find a lawyer and schedule a free consultation: Finding a Vancouver, WA personal injury lawyer for your child’s school accident is a critical step in this process.
-Once you believe that you may have found the right one – and we hope Philbrook Law Office is your choice – you should schedule your free consultation to begin discussing and going over your potential legal options.
+Once you believe that you may have found the right one – and we hope Philbrook Law is your choice – you should schedule your free consultation to begin discussing and going over your potential legal options.
 Our attorneys will provide valuable feedback and advice on what you should do and how to hold the school, teacher, or parents accountable for their negligence.

 4. Document everything: You and your attorney will work together to gather evidence to support your claim.
 This means that you will need to document everything, such as what the doctor says, your child’s medical treatment plan, ongoing symptoms, medical bills, and school absences.